 1. What is Pink Dolphin

-- Pink River Dolphin is a specie of dolphin that is found in the fresh water of Amazon river.
+- The Pink River Dolphin is a species of dolphin that is found in the freshwater of the Amazon River in the Amazon Rainforest.

-- It is the largest among all the river dolphin species and have certain unique adaptations which makes them different from the other river dolphin species.
+- It is the largest among all the river dolphin species and has certain unique adaptations which make them different from the other river dolphin species.